How does the short-stem prosthesis differ from a classical hip prosthesis?

 - less soft tissue damage,

-- and a targeted preparation of the upper femoral region.
+- and a targeted preparation of the upper femur region.

 This is technically demanding, but when performed by experienced hip specialists, patients benefit from: